SUMMER SCHOOL 2022

-The Servite Summer School Program strives to offer remediation/credit recovery and advancement opportunities to the students of Servite, Connelly, Rosary, and surrounding communities.
-Additionally, we offer an incoming Freshman Academy program to specially identified students who would benefit from the reinforcement of foundational skills and to students who would like to experience academics on the campus before they officially attend school as freshmen.
+The Servite Summer School Program strives to offer remediation/credit recovery and advancement opportunities to the students of Servite, Rosary, and surrounding communities.
+Additionally, we offer an incoming Freshman Academy program both for advancement and specially identified students who would benefit from the reinforcement of foundational skills and to students who would like to experience academics on the campus before they officially attend school as freshmen.

 Registration information for current and future Servite students:

 If you are required to take summer school and are currently a Servite student or will be one in the fall, your counselor has registered you for summer school.
 If you would like to take a summer school advancement course, please be sure to indicate so on your course request sheet and submit to your counselor.
 Online Registration is only for Non-Servite students.

 Summer School fees will be automatically added to the new Enrollment Portal Billing System.
 You will receive an email statement for your balance due.
 From this email, you will be able to click on the payment link to pay immediately or your payment will be automatically deducted, on the email due date, through the AutoPay account you set up during your 2022/23 enrollment process.